vantage6/vantage6-workshop/episodes/chapter6.md

 ## Start a node

-Before starting a vanatge6 node, you need to make sure the vantange6 server is running and the Internet connection is stable.
+Before starting a vantage6 node, you need to make sure the vantage6 server is running and the internet connection is stable.

-To start a node, you can run the command `v6 node start`,
+To start a node, you can run the command `v6 node start`:

 ```bash
 v6 node start
 ```

 It will ask you which node you want to start.
-You can choose the one you just created,
+You can choose the one you just created:

 ```bash
 [info ] - Starting node...